 By EMILY SCHULTHEIS

-Of the impending lockdown, Schallenberg said he and other officials had hoped this summer that such restrictions would no longer be necessary, and that it was a tough decision to impose a new lockdown also on vaccinated people.
+Schallenberg said he and other officials had hoped this summer that a new lockdown would not be necessary and it was a tough decision to impose one that affected vaccinated people.

 “That people’s freedoms need to be restricted again is, believe me, also difficult for me to bear,” he said.

-The new measures, especially the vaccine mandate, have been met with fierce opposition among some in the country.
-A Saturday protest in the capital city of Vienna drew 40,000 people, according to police, including members of far-right parties and groups.
+The new measures, especially the vaccine mandate, have been met with fierce opposition among some Austrians and vaccine skeptics.
+A Saturday protest in the capital of Vienna drew 40,000 people, according to police, including members of far-right parties and groups.

-Interior Minister Karl Nehammer said Sunday that the anti-coronavirus protest scene is radicalizing.
+Interior Minister Karl Nehammer said Sunday that the country’s anti-coronavirus protest scene is radicalizing.

-An “extremely diverse group of people” took part in the protests, Nehammer said, according to the Austrian Press Agency.
-They included “concerned citizens but also right-wing extremists and known neo-Nazis, he said.
+An “extremely diverse group of people” took part in the anti-vaccination protests, Nehammer said, according to the Austrian Press Agency, adding that included concerned citizens but also right-wing extremists and neo-Nazis.

 Follow AP coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic